-21.-THOMAS HAMILTON LEWIS RECITATION BUILDING.
-This building, erected in 1914 on the site of what was called "Science Hall," and connected with Hering Hall by a covered brick corridor, is the largest single building yet erected on the campus.
+21. LEWIS RECITATION HALL .- This building, erected in 1914 on the site of what was called "Science Hall," and connected with Hering Hall by a covered brick corridor, is the largest single building yet erected on the campus.
 It is built of red brick faced with Indiana limestone, and surmounted by a dome for the telescope.
 It is 123 feet long, 63 feet wide and three stories high.
 Running through the entire length is a hall twelve feet wide.
-On either side are the recitation rooms and laboratories.
-On the first floor, the Physical laboratory, 25 by 46 feet, and on the third floor, the Biological laboratory, 25 by 46 feet, and the Chemical laboratory, 25 by 70 feet.
-The laboratories have also dark rooms and store rooms.
-Besides the laboratories there are seventeen recitation rooms, each 23 by 25 feet, lighted on one side by four windows, with teachers' private rooms connected.
+On either side are the recitation rooms 25 by 46 feet, and on the third floor, the Biological laboratory, 25 by 46 feet, and the Chemical laboratory, 25 by 70 feet.
+The laboratories have also dark rooms and store rooms. sides the laboratories there are seventeen recitation rooms, each 23 by 25 feet, lighted on one side by four windows, with teachers' private rooms connected.
 On the first floor are toilets and an electrically connected vacuum cleaner.

-The building is fitted up in the most modern way with tablet arm chairs, composition black boards, and the usual appliances.
+The building is fitted up in the most modern way with tablet arm chairs, composition blackboards, and the usual appliances.
+The Trustees named the building for the present President of the College.